GoldenaArcher/GitStudyDiary/README.md

 As mentioned, I had this problem, my not preferred way to do that is to checkout to the master branch, and merge my working branch and then push it to the master branch.
 It still needs to create a PR, so I am assuming that I am not directly working on the master branch.
 Then I deleted my branch, created a new branch.
-I feel there is some other better way to resolfe the problem.
+I feel there is some other better way to resolve the problem.

 #### Method 2, not tested, but I believe it will work.